DevExpress/devextreme-documentation/concepts/40 Angular Components/70 Visual Studio Integration/20 Add DevExtreme to an ASP.NET Core Angular Application/20 Add DevExtreme to an ASP.NET Core Angular Application.md

         // Imports an individual UI component
         import { DxDataGridModule } from "devextreme-angular";

-        // Imports all the DevExtreme widgets
+        // Imports all the DevExtreme UI components
         // import { DevExtremeModule } from "devextreme-angular";

         @NgModule({